QilinGu/udacity_ml/projects/capstone/README.md

 or negative "reward", getting us closer or farther away from a desired "state."
 Let's define a function Q(s_t,a_t) as the expected, cumulative reward of taking action a_t in state s_t.
 How might we calculate this magical function Q?

-We can define this recursively as dynamic programming problem.
-Q(s_t,a_t) becomes the reward r_t we receive for taking action a_t, plus the _best_ reward available in the new state s_t+1.
+We can define this recursively as a dynamic programming problem.
+Q(s_t,a_t) becomes the reward r_t we receive for taking action a_t, plus the _best_ cumulative reward available in the new state s_t+1.
 The best reward is then the maximum Q(s_t+1,a_t+1) available in s_t+1.
 The best action to take in a state is always the action a_t that has the highest Q value.
-This leads to the Bellman equation:
+This leads to the insightful, recursive Bellman equation:

 ![Bellman equation](figures/bellman.png)

-Bellman defines a learning parameter, gamma, that tells us how much of our previous estimate of q(s,q) we want to believe when updating values (from 0-100%).
+Bellman defines a learning parameter, gamma, that tells us how much of our previous estimate of q(s,q) we want to believe when updating values (from 0-100% or 0.0-1.0).
 We want to learn slowly and deliberately, ironing out statistical outliers.
 Gamma is often quite close to 1.0, or 0.9 in our case.

 This seems easy enough, but how do we pick initial Q values?
 What's interesting is that, over infinite time, it doesn't